Hexagon/huset.js/README.md

 Final notes:

    * Huset is swedish for 'the house'
-   * 'Official' version of telldus-core-js does not compile with recent versions of node, use https://github.com/Hexagon/telldus-core-js until further notice.
    * This software is in an early stage of development, any kind of help is however appreciated!
-   * Images in the default theme of the client is not included due to unclear licenses.
    * Bootstrap-switch, d3 and jQuery is included and has their respective licenses embedded in the source code.